shubhammjha/Data-Science/projects/healthcare_premium_prediction/README.md

 Given customer demographic, lifestyle, and financial attributes, predict the **annual insurance premium amount** as accurately and robustly as possible.

-Key challenges addressed:
+### Core Challenges Addressed

-* Highly skewed target variable
+* Highly skewed target distribution
-* Sparse and categorical feature interactions
+* Sparse and high-dimensional categorical features
-* Disproportionate impact of errors on low‑premium customers
-* Large percentage errors despite good global metrics
+* Large percentage errors despite good average metrics
+* Disproportionate impact of errors on low-premium customers

 ---

 ## 🧠 Modeling Philosophy

-Rather than optimizing a single metric, this project emphasizes:
+Rather than chasing marginal gains in R², this project emphasizes:

-* **Error distribution analysis** over average accuracy
+* **Error distribution analysis** over mean accuracy
-* **Tail‑risk mitigation** (reducing extreme relative errors)
+* **Tail-risk mitigation** (reducing extreme relative errors)
-* **Interpretability + non‑linear learning** through hybrid modeling
+* **Hybrid modeling** (interpretability + non-linear power)
+* **Explainability and auditability** for regulated domains

-> *A model that performs well on average but fails badly for 30% of cases is not production‑ready.*
+> *A model that performs well on average but fails badly for a subset of users is not production-ready.*

 ---